ma-gilles/recovar/README.md

 ## Contact

-You can reach me (Marc) at mg6942@princeton.edu with questions or comments.
+You can reach me (Marc) at gilles@princeton.edu with questions or comments, or open an issue on Github.

 ## Other relevant github repos: